nojhamster/osu-parser/README.md

 ## TODO
 - parse hitobjects additions
 - parse all slider properties
+- get the coordinates of the second slider circle
 - parse events
 - evaluate map difficulty ? (probably too complicated)
 - add a synchronous version of parseFile